Pranay-Uc-DXB/Project-2-Potential-Talents-NLP/README.md

 # Project 2 - Potential Talents

 This project caters to Human Resources and Staffing Industry.
-A Talent sourcing and management company wants to automate their hiring process for spotting potential candidates that could fit the role.
+A Talent sourcing and management company wants to automate their hiring process and build a recommendation engine for spotting potential candidates that could fit the role.

 What business problem does the project aim to solve?